-This release provides updated information on the overall achievements in GCSE examinations and other regulated qualifications of young people reaching the end of key stage 4 in the academic year 2011 to 2012.
+Revised statistics on the achievements of young people at the end of key stage 4 in the 2011 to 2012 academic year.

 Reference Id: SFR02/2013

 This statistical first release (SFR) provides updated information on the overall achievements of young people in GCSE examinations and other regulated qualifications.